stijnvermeeren/tijdloze-musicbrainz/README.md

 Initially, the admin interface for _tijdloze.rocks_ used the Spotify API to extract this data automatically, where possible.
 However, there is also an open music database called [MusicBrainz](https://musicbrainz.org/), with data that is much more complete and accurate.
 Moreover, once a song, album or artist is matched with the MusicBrainz database, it becomes much easier to retrieve additional data from other databases (e.g. [Wikidata](https://www.wikidata.org/)).

 However, querying the relevant information from MusicBrainz is not a trivial task.
-While MusicBrainz does offer an [API](https://musicbrainz.org/doc/MusicBrainz_API), retrieving all the relevant, would require a large number of API calls, even for a single song.
+While MusicBrainz does offer an [API](https://musicbrainz.org/doc/MusicBrainz_API), retrieving all the relevant data would require a large number of API calls, even for a single song.
 Replicating the full Musicbrainz database, and doing queries directly on that Postgres database, offer more flexibility, but requires a huge amount of disk space (ca. 100 GB), and still the queries can be complex and inefficient.
 The final solution is to do a significant amount of preprocessing on the MusicBrainz database, creating new tables in a structure that is optimized for the _tijdloze.rocks_ use case, and filled with only the relevant data.
 These new tables allow for efficient querying, while the total disk space required is only around 4 GB.
 This repository contains all the code and instructions required to reproduce this "tijdloze.rocks MusicBrainz dataset".

 ### MusicBrainz database structure

 The most relevant data types from the MusicBrainz database are artists, release groups, releases, recordings and works.
-As an examples:
+As an example:
 - The _artist_ [Nirvana](https://musicbrainz.org/artist/5b11f4ce-a62d-471e-81fc-a69a8278c7da) has a _release group_ [Nevermind](https://musicbrainz.org/release-group/1b022e01-4da6-387b-8658-8678046e4cef).
 - In the tijdloze.rocks database, the MusicBrainz _release group_ would correspond to an album.
 However, in the Musicbrainz database, a single release group can have many different releases, with each their own track listing (e.g. different bonus tracks, special editions, ...), format (CD, vinyl, ...), release date (different release dates in different countries, anniversary editions, ...), etc.
 - A song such as [Smells Like Teen Spirit](https://musicbrainz.org/work/9840e142-269d-3fa3-9805-041a9235c18a) is a _work_ in the MusicBrainz database.
 Usually, there exist many different _recordings_ of a work (early demo version, album version, live recordings, covers by different artists).
 Often, a single recording can be identified as the "canonical recording" for that work, that is: the recording that you expect to be played on the radio when you request that song (e.g. [Smell Like Teen Spirit](https://musicbrainz.org/recording/5fb524f1-8cc8-4c04-a921-e34c0a911ea7)).